 This app has lots of different functions, so whether you’re a laid back parent who just wants some tips, or are a tech addict who wants to know every move your little one makes, it has all you need.
 The app can track your baby’s feeds, when they feed and for how long, when their nappies were changed and of course your baby’s sleep too.
 It can also hold information like your little one’s weight and height so you can check their growth.

-Baby Connect (£4.99 on App Store and Google Play)
+Baby Connect (Priced, available on Apple Store and Google Play)

 With this you can track all the information you need (and a lot you probably don’t) about your baby’s sleep, mood, nappies, activities, feeds, photos and more.
 You can allow several adults to use the app so that both parents, the babysitter, grandparents and day care staff can all have access to it and you and other carers can exchange information on your baby via the app.
 This can help ensure all grown-ups are following the same sleep routines.